rohan1207/web3/README.md

 # Updates!!!

 - Overlay component split into two useEffects for gsap set not triggering edge case.
-- Switched video texture logic to useVideoTexture from React Three Drei library.
+- Updated video texture to useVideoTexture from React Three Drei but still encountered duplicate loads and switched to global window object storage.
+Kind of a hack but it works LOL.
+Will update if I figure out issue.

 # 🪵 Resources mentioned 🪨